Updated on September 18th, 2023

 Sometimes it means finding the correct gap in the fence (all legal!).
 It is often possible to have a long stretch of powder-white sand & clear blue waters almost to yourself.
 Coming from Europe, this just blew me away!

-This is one of the most popular beaches where you can find a couple of the big resorts (Sandals, Siboney Beach Club), as well as plenty of bars, restaurants & watersports.
+Dickinson Bay is one of the best places to stay in Antigua.
+You can find a couple of big resorts (Buccaneer Beach Club, Siboney Beach Club), as well as plenty of bars, restaurants & watersports.
 There are beach chairs to rent & if the cruise ships are in, it is one of the busiest beaches on the island (although still empty if you’re used to European resorts!).
 There is also a fun Tiki bar floating just off the beach.

 Valley Church Beach.